-The performance goals for the performance share units granted in 2018 are three-year cumulative adjusted earnings per share ("EPS"), weighted 50%, and three-year cumulative return on net assets ("RONA"), weighted 50%.
-These goals represented a change from previous performance share units, which were based on three-year cumulative FCF.
+The performance goals for the performance share units granted in 2020 are three-year cumulative adjusted earnings per share ("EPS"), weighted 50%, and three-year cumulative return on net assets ("RONA"), weighted 50%.
 Our EPS is defined as adjusted earnings per share as reported, adjusted for other non-recurring expenses, as approved by the Compensation Committee.
 Our RONA is defined as cumulative net income for the three fiscal years of the performance period divided by the average of net assets on four distinct dates: the first day of the first fiscal year of the performance period and the last day of each of the three applicable fiscal years in the performance period.
-For purposes of our RONA definition, net assets is defined as adjusted net income as reported, adjusted for other non-recurring expenses, as approved by the Compensation Committee.
-Also for purposes of our RONA definition, net assets is defined as current assets, excluding cash, plus net fixed assets, less current liabilities.
+For purposes of our RONA definition, net income is defined as adjusted net income as reported, adjusted for other non-recurring expenses, as approved by the Compensation Committee.
+Also, for purposes of our RONA definition, net assets is defined as current assets, excluding cash, plus net fixed assets, less current liabilities.